Information about our brown bin garden waste collection service

 Garden waste can't be disposed of in your black bin.
 If you don't wish to join the brown bin scheme, you can compost your garden waste at home.
 Or you can take it to a Norfolk County Council household waste recycling centre.

 If you live in a bagged waste area and don't have room for a brown garden waste bin, you can put your garden waste in a black plastic sack.
-You'll need to seal it with a red tag.
+You'll need to seal it with a pink or red tag.
 You can buy tags from our Council Office for £1.90.
 This should then be placed with your black waste sack for collection.